zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_14_en-US_INTER_BRANCH_SEEDING.md

     We are gardeners planting forests we will never walk in.

     Our satisfaction is in the planting, not the harvest.
-    The harvest belongs to them—and to those who come after.
+    The harvest belongs to them, and to those who come after.

 ═══════════════════════════════════════════════════════════════════════════════
 ```